maxburs/42_ft_db/README.md

 Building a database
 ===================
-Our program is able to get, set, and add data to a database
+Our program is able to get, set, add, and delete data in a database

 The database can be viewed as: